Trivial source endo-trivial modules for finite groups with a semi-dihedral Sylow $2$-subgroup: Notation and definitions

 \section{Notation and definitions}

 \enlargethispage{5mm}

 Throughout this article, unless otherwise specified we adopt the following notation and conventions.
 All groups considered are assumed to be finite and all modules over finite group algebras are assumed to be finitely generated left modules.
-We let $k$ denote an algebraically closed field of prime characteristic $p$ and $G$ be a finite group of order divisible~by~$p$.\\
+We let $k$ denote an algebraically closed field of prime characteristic $p$, we let $G$ denote a finite group of order divisible~by~$p$, and we let $P$ be a Sylow $p$-subgroup of $G$.\\